-Payment of revenue grant support totalling £148.5K was made to the Dukes Playhouse Ltd in 2011/12 for its core activities, i.e. to promote and advance artistic and aesthetic education and the public appreciation of the arts and manage a theatre, which is at the service of the whole community.
+The Council nominates four of its City Councillors as trustees of the Dukes Playhouse Ltd. There is no ultimate controlling party, however.
+Payment of revenue grant support totalling £143.9K was made to the company in 2012/13 for its core activities, i.e. to promote and advance artistic and aesthetic education and the public appreciation of the arts and manage a theatre, which is at the service of the whole community.
 This included the provision of grant in lieu of rent free Council accommodation to the value of £12.5K.
+In addition, the Council also provided grant totalling £24.2K in its role as Accountable Body for the Local Strategic Partnership and Take Pride Community funding towards the development of the Lancaster Arts Partnership as well as a further £1.7K Diversionary Activities grant for a pilot music programme in Market Square.
 The Youth Arts Centre occupies a former church, which is also owned by the Council.
 The company maintains the building and pays an annual rent of £8K to the Council in respect of this.
-Although the Council has nominated four of its City Councillors as trustees of the company there is no ultimate controlling party.

-The Council nominates one of its Councillors onto the Board of Heysham Mossgate (Community Facilities) Company Ltd. There is no ultimate controlling party however, and the Council made no financial support to the company during 2011/12.
+The Council nominates one of its Councillors onto the Board of Heysham Mossgate (Community Facilities) Company Ltd. There is no ultimate controlling party however, and the Council made no financial support to the company during 2012/13.
 The principal activity of the company is the development of community facilities in the Mossgate area of Heysham on a non-profit making basis.